emissary-ingress/emissary/docs/reference/services/auth-service.md

 ### Preventing the Request from Continuing (any HTTP status code other than 200)

 Any HTTP status code other than 200 from the external auth service tells Ambassador **not** to allow the request to continue.
 In this case, the entire response from the external auth service - including the status code, the headers, and the body - is handed back to the client verbatim.
-This gives the external auth service **complete** control over the entine response presented to the client.
+This gives the external auth service **complete** control over the entire response presented to the client.

 Giving the external auth service control over the response on failure allows many different types of auth mechanisms, for example: